 In an interview with OncLive, Angiolillo, who is director of the Leukemia and Lymphoma Program of Children’s National, discussed the impressive findings in detail and how they can be immediately applied to clinical practice of pediatric patients with B-ALL.

 Angiolillo: AALL0932 was a phase 3 clinical trial open within COG that enrolled more than 9000 patients in over 200 centers.
-It was designed just for patients with newly diagnosed B-ALL.
+It was designed just for patients with newly diagnosed, standard-risk B-ALL.
 Its main objective was to explore the delivery of maintenance therapy.
 As a pediatric oncologist, we're so proud that for children with this diagnosis, their actual OS and DFS was quite good at the start of the trial.

 Traditionally, within COG for decades, it was given every 4 weeks, and we explored what would happen if we gave it every 12 weeks.
 It was a 2x2 multifactorial design, where the children received either 20 mg/m2 or 40 mg/m2 and methotrexate each week, plus or minus the alteration in the frequency of the vincristine/dexamethasone between every 4 or every 12 weeks.
-The main spirit was how can we improve QoL for these children, and could we administer an alternative to our standard maintenance therapy while maintaining excellent outcomes?
+The main goal was how can we improve QoL for these children, and could we administer an alternative to our standard maintenance therapy while maintaining excellent outcomes?

 B-ALL is actually the most common childhood cancer that we treat.
 In my lifetime, I'm so proud to say went from actually a pretty tragic, very low survival rate over the decades to survival rates for the standard-risk, mainstay patient to roughly over 90% to 95%.
 [These are] excellent outcomes.

-We are really interested in pushing that envelope with lessening the burden of therapy, because frequently, and we know from our experience of taking care of thousands of children, getting this vincristine/dexamethasone pulse every 4 weeks was brought with side effects from the dexamethasone and can cause a child to be moody, irritable, have increased appetite, sleep disturbance, and bone joint pain.
+We are really interested in pushing that envelope with lessening the burden of therapy, because frequently, and we know from our experience of taking care of thousands of children, getting this vincristine/dexamethasone pulse every 4 weeks was frought with side effects from the dexamethasone and can cause a child to be moody, irritable, have increased appetite, sleep disturbance, and bone joint pain.
 Parents would come into the clinic and report these deleterious effects.

 Also, with vincristine, one of the main side effects is both sensory and motor neuropathy.
 Both of those toxicity profiles are just our reality.
 Therefore, going into this was a real challenge, because we had excellent outcomes—so how can we push the envelope even further with reducing toxicity?
 Our main goal is to improve the QoL for children.